How to Make an Enterprise Website SEO Audit Report

 Clients don’t say it, but we know it: enterprise website SEO audit reports are boring.
 To some extent, we understand.
 Endlessly sifting through data, crunching numbers, and analyzing website elements aren’t the most glamorous tasks.

-What are enterprise SEO audits?
+What are enterprise-grade SEO audits?

 Enterprise website SEO audit reports are important because they provide insights into a website’s performance, which helps businesses identify areas of improvement and develop strategies to optimize their website’s visibility and rankings.

-SEO audits also help set tangible baselines for metrics against which future performance can be measured.
+Enterprise SEO audits also help set tangible baselines for metrics against which future performance can be measured.
 After an audit, enterprises can project business needs and allocate resources accordingly.

-For example, if an SEO audit reveals a dearth of website content, then you’ll know your business needs to invest in content creation, such as hiring writers and editors.
+For example, if an enterprise-grade SEO audit reveals a dearth of website content, then you’ll know your business needs to invest in content creation, such as hiring writers and editors.
 Or maybe an audit uncovers that your website needs technical fixes, which means you need developers.

 How often an enterprise SEO audit is conducted depends on whether you take a reactive or proactive approach.